JaskRendix/rs_nsga2/README.md

 # NSGA‑II Rust Core

-A Rust implementation of the NSGA‑II multi‑objective evolutionary algorithm.
+A Rust implementation of the NSGA‑II multi‑objective evolutionary algorithm, based on the [NSGA-II Python Implementation](https://github.com/baopng/NSGA-II).
 The crate provides the core components required to build deterministic or stochastic evolutionary workflows.

 ---